jancernik/floating-github-link/README.md

 # Floating GitHub Link
 This is a stylesheet to display a floating button that redirects you to my GitHub page (or any other page).
-Since it's reusable, it can be included in several of my projects.

 ![demo gif](https://media.giphy.com/media/2TRnGpVCHcB6fGj2CC/giphy.gif)
+>This was my old username.

 ## Features